 - Whether operators are performing an assessment or reporting an equipment breakdown, they can snap a picture of a machine using their smartphone and input details directly into the system.
 It’s easy to track the status of these registered issues, as well as stay on top of other key performance indicators (KPI), using deviation management modules and manufacturing dashboards.

-- Digital MOS platforms let anyone send notifications and alerts to mobile devices.
+- Connected worker platforms let anyone send notifications and alerts to mobile devices.
 An operator can send a request for assistance to an engineer or notify a line supervisor about a breakdown, for example.

 5. Use Knowledge to Reduce the Skill Gap